 Depending on the plan you pick, you receive 24/7 support as well as countless service features.
 These include role management, notifications, 360-degree customer views, group management, and contact management.
 There are tons of sales features to parse through, some of which are call transcripts and records, email tracking, web forms, and pop-ups, email and landing page templates, Outlook and Gmail integration, and sales automation.

-The marketing features include API, email sequences, newsletter sending, landing page, and email template builders, analytics, segmentation, lead scoring, branded emails, video marketing, and live chat.
+The marketing features include API, marketing automation, email sequences, newsletter sending, landing page, and email template builders, analytics, segmentation, lead scoring, branded emails, video marketing, and live chat.

 There are three paid plans: Sales Bay, Marketing, and All-in-One.